ampas/aces-docs/mkdocs/docs/specifications/acescct/index.md

 -------------

 ### Naming conventions
-The quasi-logarithmic encoding of ACES specified [below](#acescct) shall be known as ACEScct.
+The quasi-logarithmic encoding of ACES specified in this document shall be known as ACEScct.

 ### Color component value encoding
 ACEScct values are encoded as 32-bit floating-point numbers.
 This floating-point encoding uses 32 bits per component as described in IEEE 754.